bhollands/UWOC_ML_Equalizer-Dissertation-/README.md

 Code written for Final Year Project of Bernard Hollands

-All code and files used in project are here.
+All code and files used in project are here Inlcudeding attempted models and used libaries.
+For running and specific libaries may need to be installed.

 The succsessful ML Code is in the in folder "Echo_State_Network_DeepESN".